-With many gigs and tours on hold for music artists around the world, putting together a merchandise strategy has never been more important.
-Whether it’s t-shirts, vinyl, hoodies, bracelets, or face masks (#2020), selling merch is a good way to maintain an income stream and keep up your relationship with your fans until you can see them again IRL.
+Whether it’s t-shirts, vinyl, hoodies, or bracelets, selling merch is a good way to maintain an income stream and keep up a strong relationship with your fans.

 Before you get started designing or selling your merch, make sure your artist project has a strong brand identity and its own unique way of identifying with fans.

 "For me personally, I like to build these concepts around these worlds that I'm creating.
 Whatever I'm producing [sonically] must reflect in the merchandise," says Mars Parker.